First-Order General-Relativistic Viscous Fluid Dynamics: Acknowledgments

 \section{Acknowledgments}

-We thank P.~Kovtun and G.~S.~Denicol for insightful discussions.
-MMD is partially supported by a Sloan Research Fellowship provided by the Alfred P. Sloan foundation, NSF grant DMS-1812826, and a Dean's Faculty Fellowship.
+We thank P.~Kovtun, G.~S.~Denicol, and L.~Gavassino for insightful discussions.
+We also thank the anonymous referees and the Editor for providing valuable feedback that helped improve the manuscript.
+MMD is partially supported by a Sloan Research Fellowship provided by the Alfred P. Sloan foundation, NSF grant DMS-2107701, and a Dean's Faculty Fellowship.
 JN is partially supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Award No. DE-SC0021301.